 You will be placed on bed rest with your head elevated (about 30 degrees) for 24 hours to decrease the risk of headache.
 You will be encouraged to drink plenty of fluids throughout the day of the procedure.
-Mild soreness at the site of the lumbar puncture is expected and usually lasts only hours or on rare occasions 1-3 days.
+Mild soreness at the site of the lumbar puncture is expected and usually lasts only hours or on rare occasions 1 to 3 days.
 You will be observed several hours after the contrast is injected and then discharged if there are no immediate complications.
 Please have someone accompany you on your travel home.
 Headache is not an uncommon complication and may occur immediately after the procedure or within hours, lasting from hours (usually) to days.
-Non-steroidal anti-inflammatory drugs are usually used for treatment.
+NSAIDs are usually used for treatment.

 The discogram can be helpful in determining if your symptoms are specifically related to an abnormality of the disc and if so, which disc.